HazyResearch/augmentation_code/README.md

 ## Usage

 * `mnist_experiments.py` runs a full set of experiments on MNIST and save the results to the directory `saved`.
-Note: the default run take a long time (a day) to finish.
+Note: the default run take a long time (43 hours) to finish.
     ```
     python mnist_experiments.py